 After a long, cold day out in the snow, nothing will feel better than a mug of hot cocoa in front of the fire and a lake view out your window.
 Such are vacations at Lake of the Woods – quiet, yet action-packed, tranquil, but full of energy.
 Winter or summer, time spent at this glacial lake is exactly what you make of it, so plan your days and make it the best vacation you could imagine.

-Things to do at Lake of the Woods MB
+Things to Do at Lake of the Woods

 - Vacation Rentals